Top of Page

 (Number of Program Seats Per 100 Students)

-5. Many schools offer arts programming outside of these specific Fine and Performing Arts programs.
+4. Fine & Performing Arts schools (F&PA) are committed to providing an arts-rich learning experience that includes arts instruction, arts creation and performance, and arts related community partnerships.
 Schools receive a Creative Schools Certification indicating the strength of their arts programming.
 More information can be found on each school’s profile page.

 Early College and Career Credential Access